12 Greek Gods Archetypes for Effective Staffing

 Primary duties: Data analysis and strategy forming.

-After Zeus, Athena is probably the most famous of the Greek Gods.
-The current Greek capital is named after her.
-She also features heavily in games, mangas and movies.
+After Zeus, Athena is likely the most famous of all Greek Gods.
+Not only is the current Greek capital named after her, she also features heavily in video games, mangas and movies.
 Because of this, there are many, many versions of Athena.
-Here, I'm referring to the more traditional manifestation of the Goddess of Wisdom.
-That of a stern, no-nonsense, armour wearing strategist.
+For this list on effective staffing, I'm referring to the more traditional manifestation of the Goddess of Wisdom.
+This would be that of a stern, no-nonsense, armour wearing strategist.

-Blunt-speaking, harsh counsellor in other words.
-The Athena in your company is the one capable of objective data analysis and interpretation.
-At the same time, also the one who wouldn’t hesitate to twist your head or arm a bit, if you refuse to heed warnings.
+Or blunt-speaking, harsh counsellor, to put it in another way.
+The Athena in your company is the person capable of objective data analysis and interpretation.
+Also the one who wouldn’t hesitate to twist your head or arm a little bit, should you refuse to heed warnings.
 In order to maximise objectivity, your Athena might sometimes need to be a person outside your setup, in which case, a professional consultant or a genuine friend should suffice.
 Lastly, remember that knowing whom to listen to and whom to ignore is itself a complex skill.
 It is most unwise to mistake saboteurs for sages.

 5. Ares: Operations Director